slowernews/wisdom-tldr/chapters/chapter_3_action.md

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote
 -->

+### How to speed up your decisions?

+The ability to make fast decisions is a competitive advantage.
 If you don't decide somebody will decide it for you.

 Some people get paralyzed by [over thinking](#on-starting-and-timing).
-If you think too much, you’ll create a problem that wasn’t there in the first place but we have to feel we know enough to take action.
+If you think too much, you’ll create a problem that wasn’t there in the first place.

 > *'While we are reasoning concerning life, life is gone.' -- David Hume*

 > *'Economics teaches you that making a choice means giving up something.' -- Russ Roberts*

+Some heuristics:

+- Is the decision reversible or irreversible?
+If it is reversible, we can make it fast and without perfect information.
+If a decision is irreversible, we had better slow down the decision-making process and ensure that we consider ample information and understand the problem as thoroughly as we can.
+(Jeff Bezos)
+- 'Hell yes or no'.
+Say no to things you aren’t really excited about doing.
+(Derek Sivers)
+- No to any decision that requires a calculator or computer.
+(Warren Buffett)
+- Default to no. (Steve Jobs)